bfansports/CloudTranscode/README.md

 # Contributing

-We are open to external contributions!
 Feel free to send us your Pull Requests.

 Thanks for contributing !

 # FFmpeg

-CloudTranscode follows the version of FFmpeg.
-The latest version uses FFmpeg 3.3.
+CloudTranscode uses FFmpeg 3.3

 The CloudTranscode Docker image is based on two other images: